open-sdr/openwifi/README.md

         dhclient sdr0
         (Wait for its done, then you should have connection)

-* Real-time control/config via sdrctl (time slice config, etc), please go to openwifi/doc.
+* Real-time control/config via "sdrctl" (register, time slice config, etc), please go to openwifi/doc.

 * ***Note***: The files (BOOT.BIN, drivers, etc) in pre-built SD card img might not have the latest bug-fixes/features.
 Check related section in this README on how to generate them and update them if needed.